Mnemonic major system: Indexing sequences

 Mnemonics often center around learning a complete sequence where all objects in that sequence that come before the one you are trying to recall must be recalled first.
-For instance, using the mnemonic "Richard of York gave battle in vain" to learn the colours of the rainbow; (red, orange, yellow, green, blue, indigo and violet) to remember what colour comes after indigo, one would have to recall the whole sequence.
+For instance, when using the mnemonic "Richard of York gave battle in vain" to learn the colours of the rainbow, (red, orange, yellow, green, blue, indigo and violet) to remember what colour comes after indigo, one would have to recall the whole sequence.
 For a short sequence this may be trivial; for longer lists, it can become complicated and error-prone.

 A good example would be in recalling the 53rd element of the periodic table.
-It might be possible for some people to construct and then learn a string of 53 or more items which you have substituted for the elements and then to recall them one by one, counting them off as you go, but it would be a great deal easier and less laborious/tedious to directly associate element 53 with, for example, a lime (a suitable mnemonic for 53) recalling some prior imagining of yours regarding a mishap where lime juice gets into one's eye - "eye" sounding like "I", the symbol for Iodine.
-This allows for random access directly to the item, without the need for recalling any previous items.
+It might be possible to construct and learn a string of 53 or more items, each of which links to an element and then to recall them one by one sequentially.
+But it would be a great deal easier to directly associate element 53 with, for example, a lime (a suitable mnemonic for 53) recalling some prior imagining of a mishap where lime juice gets into one's eye - "eye" sounding like "I", the symbol for Iodine.
+This allows random access directly to the item, without the need for recalling any previous items.

-If you were remembering element 54 in the process of recalling the periodic table you could then recall an image for 54, for instance thinking of a friend called "Laura" (54) in the lotus position looking very Zen-like in order to remind yourself that element 54 is Xenon.
+To remember element 54 one might then recall an image for 54, for instance a friend called "Laura" (54), in the lotus position looking very Zen-like as a mnemonic that element 54 is Xenon.

 This is an example of combining the Major System with the peg system.